JanssenProject/jans/docs/contribute/development.md

 ### Install Janssen Server

-Install the Janssen server using one of the methods described in [this](../admin/install/README.md) guide.
-Make a note of the `host name` that you assign to the Janssen server during the installation.
+Install the Janssen server using one of the methods described in installation guide.
+Note the points below when following installation instructions.

+- Make a note
+of the `host name` that you assign to the Janssen server during the installation.
 For this guide, the Janssen host name would be `janssen2.op.io`
+- Install with test data load.
+This can be achieved by using `-t` switch when invoking the setup script.

+Use the [VM installation guide](../admin/install/vm-install/README.md) for complete set of instructions.

-Now access the `.well-known` end-points (sample below) of the Janssen server from the browser to ascertain that the Janssen server running inside local VM is healthy and also accessible from the developer's machine.
+Once the installation is successfully complete, check if the `.well-known` end-points (sample below) of the Janssen server from the browser to ascertain that the Janssen server running inside local VM is healthy and also accessible from the developer's machine.

+!!!
+Note
+    Based on developer setup it may be necessary to add appropriate IP-HOST mapping to the developer workstation.
+For instance, on a Linux based developer workstation, this means adding a mapping to `/etc/hosts` file.
+Make sure that VM's IP is mapped to a FQDN like `janssen2.op.io`.
+Refering to VM with `localhost` or just IP will not work.

   ```
   https://janssen2.op.io/jans-auth/.well-known/openid-configuration